AJnsm/Stator/README.md

 ## Input files

-* A count matrix in csv format, where the rows are genes, and the columns cells.
-The index column should contain the gene names (does not matter in which format), and the first row/header should contain cell identifiers (either barcodes or an index).
+* rawDataPath: A count matrix in csv format, where the rows are cells, and the columns genes.
+The first row should contain the gene names (does not matter in which format).
-* A list of integer cluster annotations per cell in csv format: This should be in the same order as the cells in the count matrix.
+* clusterFile: A list of integer cluster annotations per cell in csv format: This should be in the same order as the cells in the count matrix.
-* (optional) A list of genes that should be included in the final analysis, irrespective of their variability.
+* userGenes (optional): A list of genes that should be included in the final analysis, irrespective of their variability.
+* genesToOne (optional): A list of genes that should be conditioned to a 1 instead of a 0.
-* (optional) A list of booleans on whether or not a cell should be included (e.g. on the basis of being a suspected doublet), in the same order as the cells in the count matrix.
+* doubletFile (optional): A list of booleans on whether or not a cell should be included (e.g. on the basis of being a suspected doublet), in the same order as the cells in the count matrix.

 ## Output files